Tuesday, July 25, 2023

 Encomium Veneficis, In Praise of the Sorcerer

-This is an expression of gratitude through a lighthearted limerick that honors our teacher while playfully poking fun at my inner editor.
+This lighthearted limerick is intended to honor a teacher while playfully poking fun at my inner editor.

 There once was a sorcerer named Jason,